drdxk/testonly/README.md

 # testonly

-Importing this file when NODE_ENV !== 'test' throws an error.
+Importing this file when `NODE_ENV !== 'test'` throws an error.

-This allows marking .js/ts files as "testonly" by importing this package.
+This allows marking `.js` / `.ts` files as "test only" by importing this package.
 Import should be done as a side effect import.

-Recommendation: make it the first import in the file.
+Recommendation: make it the first import in your files.

 ## Usage